• Jul 19, 2024

 Who is your audience?

 Customers want to engage and interact with a brand using their preferred language.
-So, understanding how to produce content for different audiences can improve the overall customer experience for those in other countries or those that don’t speak the company’s primary language.
-Even though a brand may serve an ideal customer, there are little nuances which will vary for each of them.
+So, understanding how to produce content for different audiences can improve the overall customer experience for those in other countries or those who don’t speak the company’s primary language.
+Even though a brand may serve an ideal customer, little nuances will vary for each of them.
 These nuances can make or break your content if they aren’t addressed.

 Is your content team globally distributed?